gstoimenov/QH-RB-TestCases/README.md

 # QH-RB-TestCases
  Quality House - API - Request Baskets - Test Cases

- This is Quality House repository where are stored Test Cases for Application Request Baskets
+ This is Quality House repository where are stored Test Cases and Python Test Scripts for Application Request Baskets

 Request Baskets is an open source project of a service to collect HTTP requests and inspect them via RESTful API or web UI